NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 - **Quantitative-qualitative joint method**: Data-driven bias testing combined with the balanced and context-sensitive judgment of human experts;
 - **Unsupervised bias detection**: No user data needed on protected attributes;
-- **Bias scan tool**: Scalable method based on statistical learning to detect algorithmic bias;
+- **Anolamy detection**: Scalable method based on statistical learning to detect bias;
 - **Detects complex bias**: Identifies unfairly treated groups characterized by mixture of features, detects intersectional bias;
-- **Model-agnostic**: Works for all AI systems;
+- **Model-agnostic**: Works for all classification algorithms and AI systems;
-- **Open-source and not-for-profit**: Easy to use and available for the entire AI auditing community.
+- **Open-source and not-for-profit**: User friendly and free to use for the entire AI auditing community.

-##### By whom can the bias detection tool be used?

-The bias detection tool allows the entire ecosystem involved in auditing AI, e.g., data scientists, journalists, policy makers, public- and private auditors, to use quantitative methods to detect bias in AI systems.

-##### What does the tool compute?

-A statistical method is used to compute for which clusters an AI system underperforms.
-A cluster is a group of data points sharing similar features.
-On these features the AI system is initially trained.
-The tool identifies and visualizes the found clusters automatically.
-The tool also assesses how individuals in a deviating cluster differ (in terms of the provided features) from other data points outside the cluster.
-The differences between these clusters are tested on statistical significance.
-All results can directly be downloaded as a pdf file.

 #### The tool detects prohibited discrimination in AI?

 No. The bias detection tool serves as a starting point to assess potentially unfair AI classifiers with the help of subject-matter expertise.
 The features of identified clusters are examined on critical links with protected grounds, and whether the measured disparities are legitimate.
 This is a qualitative assessment for which the context-sensitive legal doctrine provides guidelines, i.e., to assess the legitimacy of the aim pursued and whether the means of achieving that aim are appropriate and necessary.
 In a [case study](/algoprudence/cases/bert-based-disinformation-classifier-aa202301/) of Algorithm Audit – in which the bias detection tool was tested on a BERT-based disinformation classifier – a normative advice commission argued that the measured quantitative deviations could be legitimised.
-Legitimisation of unequal treatment is a context-sensitive taks for which legal frameworks exist, such an assessment of proportionality, necessity and suitability.
+Legitimisation of unequal treatment is a context-sensitive taks for which legal frameworks exist, such as an assessment of proportionality, necessity and suitability.
 This qualitative judgement will always be a human task.

 ##### How is my data processed?